Tips for Filing Jointly for The First Time

 For example, if your tax refund was large, you may want to think about adjusting your tax withholding to keep more money in your wallet.
 If you had to pay in, you should make adjustments to ensure it doesn’t happen again.

-Have a conversation with your spouse about monetary decisions that can affect your tax liability for next year.
+Talk with with your spouse about monetary decisions that can affect your tax liability for next year.
 Will you have a baby?
 Go back and finish your college degree?
 Pay off debt?
 Start investing?
 What charities will you support?
 Will you be moving or buying a house?

 Knowing the answers to how to file taxes after marriage will help you avoid any surprises at tax time next year.